Motorcycle collisions is part of De Montfort University FdSc in forensic collision investigation.

 Some of the maths will not have been covered at UCPD level but will have been covered in Applied maths.
 There are no per-reads for this module.

-During COVID and due to social distancing measures this module is being run as an 8 weeks distance learning module with one day fieldwork at the airfield.
+This module is being run as an 8 weeks distance learning module with one day fieldwork at the airfield.

 Your joining instructions list any specific requirements.
 General tools include a scientific calculator.
 We recommend any Casio with a 'Natural Display'.
 You will require wet weather clothing for the field day..